Transform WASH is addressing systems gaps to improve WASH implementation at sub-national level.

 WASH Sector Capacity Gap Assessment and One WASH National Programme (OWNP) Phase One review indicate that administering finance and procurement procedures is a critical challenge for sub-national level structure particularly, woredas/districts.

-SNV Ethiopia, lead in capacity building for the sub-national government of Ethiopia, has trained government staff to become effective decision-making entities capable of managing and sustaining WASH activities.
+SNV in Ethiopia, lead in capacity building for the sub-national government of Ethiopia, has trained government staff to become effective decision-making entities capable of managing and sustaining WASH activities.
 The training, as well as the continuous follow up and technical back up on procurement, contract administration and finical management, helped woreda WASH sector stakeholders to improve their knowledge and skill, and develop confidence to undertake these tasks.

-“The training applied practice, challenge and case based approach.
-It has helped us to strengthen our financial utilisation and improve the quality of our work” said Malaga Woreda Health Office, WASH focal person, Adana Alemayehu.
+'The training applied practice, challenge and case based approach.
+It has helped us to strengthen our financial utilisation and improve the quality of our work,' said Malaga Woreda Health Office, WASH focal person, Adana Alemayehu.

 Before the training, instead of undertaking preparatory works, the woreda team used to wait until money is transferred from the region to the woreda.
-Head of Malaga Woreda Water, Mineral and Energy Office Daniel Tona added “we used to launch the bidding process after the budget is transferred into our account.
+Head of Malaga Woreda Water, Mineral and Energy Office Daniel Tona added 'we used to launch the bidding process after the budget is transferred into our account.
 But now we finalise the procurement process, once we have learnt that the budget has been approved.
-Immediately after the money is transferred, winners will be awarded to undertake the activity.”
+Immediately after the money is transferred, winners will be awarded to undertake the activity.'
 The timely planning and implementation has improved efficient utilisation of budget, the quality of the constructed WASH schemes, performance of WASH actors and delivery of safe water to the community and performance.

 The Woreda Finance and Economic Development Office keeps financial records and has good documentation (having both payment and contract agreement for each constructing water and sanitation facilities).
 There is more clarity and transparency in the Bidding System for every construction.
 The woreda is effectively managing the construction; and the bidding process is becoming more competitive.